zombifier/Pathoschild.StardewMods/ContentPatcher/docs/values-api.md

 like this:
 > 'seasonz' isn't a valid token name; must be one of &lt;token list&gt;

-If the conditions are valid, this is `null`.
+If the token string is valid, this is `null`.

 </td>
 </tr>